 - Communicate and agree on the plan.
 We involved the entire family because the changes would affect everyone.

 - Define a ‘why’.
 Having a goal will help keep us motivated.
 Our why was to build a better financial future for our family.

 - Stop building new debt.
 We can’t be successful in getting rid of old debt if we continue to add new debt.

 Now that my family and I had a blueprint to tackle our debt, I wasn’t sure if we could accomplish it on our own.
 We had to face the fact that our past track record was not very good.

 I reviewed the debt management plan laid out by the credit counseling company with my family.
-We would make a monthly payment to them and in return they would pay our creditors.
-The benefit was that we went from five payments a month to one, and our DMP company reduced our high interest rates of 18-20% down to 2-5%.
+We would make a monthly payment to them and in return, they would pay our creditors.
+The benefit was that we went from five payments a month to one, and our DMP company reduced our high-interest rates of 18-20 percent down to 2-5 percent.
 This allowed more of our monthly payment to attack the principal balance each month.

 Further, the DMP gave us the structure and organization we needed to be successful in the early months as we learned to live within our means.
-Over time with further education, we were able to gain control on our overspending and added additional money to our monthly DMP payment to pay off our debt even faster.
-We averaged a $2,180 monthly debt repayment for fifty months and I’m happy to report with the help of a credit counseling company and a DMP we are now debt free!
+Over time with further education, we were able to gain control over our overspending and added additional money to our monthly DMP payment to pay off our debt even faster.
+We averaged an $2,180 monthly debt-repayment for 50 months and I’m happy to report with the help of a credit counseling company and a DMP, we are now debt-free!

 Isn’t your family’s future worth a phone call?